 Clay Aldridge

 Clay Aldridge graduated from University of Tennessee at Chattanooga with a BFA in Media Arts.
 Now he is an artist and curator living in Chattanooga, TN.
 In addition to a career in non-profit administration, he produces and curates independent exhibitions.
 His work and curation are efforts to create conversation, akin to the magical process of creating something from nothing.
 Clay makes site-specific installations that keep secrets and tell hidden stories.
 He makes found-footage films about climate change, parapsychology, and feelings.
-He sings silly songs, seriously.
+Clay loves birds.

 (Portrait by John Dooley)